EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 ],
 ```

-- ``storage`` is used to save locally the last state of the toggle in the popup menu.
+- ``storage`` is used to save locally the state of the button present in the dashboard.
 - ``*://*.zoom.us/*`` and ``*://*.zoomgov.us/*`` are necessary to get the url and modify it to redirect to the web client page.

 ## Release History